Skip to main content

 Treatment of Seminoma

-Treatment of seminoma extragonadal germ cell tumors may include the following:
+Treatment of seminoma extragonadal germ cell tumors may include:

 • Radiation therapy for small tumors in one area, followed by watchful waiting if there is tumor remaining after treatment.